A comprehensive guide

 Setup:

-Stand on the hack squat platform with your back against the pads and your shoulders securely positioned under the shoulder pads.
+Stand on the platform with your back against the pads and your shoulders securely positioned under the shoulder pads.

-Place your feet shoulder-width apart or slightly wider on the platform, with your toes pointing slightly outward.
+Place your feet shoulder-width apart or slightly wider on the platform, with toes angled slightly outward if comfortable.

 Execution: